 If you’re not a fan of camping, like me, staying in the city center is also an option as there is plenty of accommodation near Sziget festival Budapest.
 Just make sure to book something as soon as you know that you’re going because places fill up fast.

-I already snatched an Airbnb.
-Getting an apartment seemed to get me the most bang for my buck but if you’re really on a budget, staying at a hostel or getting an Airbnb room somewhere will be cheaper.
+I booked an Airbnb for the 2019 edition.
+Getting an apartment seemed to get me the most bang for my buck but if you’re really on a budget, staying at a hostel or getting an Airbnb room instead of a whole place will be cheaper.
 If you want a bit more luxury, you can also look for hotels near Sziget festival Budapest.

 I’d also recommend searching on Booking.com as there you can find hotel rooms but also apartments and hostels.
 Their filter options make it easy to find something to fit your needs and their handy map makes it easy to see how far away from the festival site you’d be staying.